 Cadaveric Anatomy & Arthroscopy Labs, Surgical Simulators

-The intern skills curriculum features a 2-week course at the beginning of residency.
-Each morning for the first two weeks of residency, interns review the core principles of orthopaedic surgery.
-Topics include reading radiographs and advanced imaging, basics of fracture management, and skill workshops on power tools, suturing, knot tying, splinting, and casting.
-Throughout the rest of the year, the curriculum progresses to more advanced topics such as principles of internal fixation, plates and screws, surgical approaches, pediatric fractures, and introduction to arthroscopy.
-Interns throughout the year work extensively with cadavers on surgical approaches and implants such as intramedullary nails, plates and screws, and arthroplasty.
+Intern skills was recently revamped to include a yearlong curriculum with sessions occurring on a weekly basis.
+The focus of intern skills is to build a solid foundation around the core principles of orthopedic surgery.
+Basic topics include reading radiographs and advanced imaging, basics of fracture management, and skill workshops on power tools, suturing, knot tying, splinting, and casting.
+As the year progresses, the curriculum focuses on more advanced topics such as principles of internal fixation, plates and screws, surgical approaches, pediatric fractures, and introduction to arthroscopy.
+Hands-on cadaveric labs are spread throughout the year focusing on surgical approaches and implants such as intramedullary nails, plates and screws, and arthroplasty.

 National Courses and Conferences